deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Setup

-This project makes heavy use of Python3 and various Python packages.
-A full description of Python is beyond the scope of this tutorial, but some quick setup steps on macOS follow.
+This project makes heavy use of Python3.
+Python is an ideal language for image processing.
+OpenSlide is utilized for reading WSI files.
+Pillow is used for basic image manipulation in Python.
+NumPy is used for fast, concise, powerful processing of images as NumPy arrays.
+Scikit-image is heavily used for a wide variety of image functionality, such as morphology, thresholding, and edge detection.

+Some quick setup steps on macOS follow.

 Install a package manager such as [Homebrew](https://brew.sh/).